CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 I recommend downloading the newest version of this Python Robot.
 New Updates and more features were added on June 14, 2024.

-There is a new feature called the Task Scheduler and it displays the following messages, depending on when the Stock Market is Open:
+There is a new feature called the Task Scheduler.

+The Task Scheduler helps to increase Stock Market profits by scheduling sell orders at profit selling strategy times and it displays the following messages, depending on when the Stock Market is Open:

 Scheduler tasks thread successfully started.